 Spousal Support in Oregon is much more complicated than Child Support, which is determined by an on-line calculator.
 This article is intended to describe some of this complexity in a straightforward way.
 However, this primer is no substitute for legal advice with a qualified divorce professional in your area.

-Assume that you have determined that spousal support will be an issue to be addressed in your divorce, and have a strong prediction about which of the three types of alimony in Oregon applies to your situation.
-You’re probably now wondering “What is a reasonable amount of spousal support?”, for which there are unfortunately no quick and easy answers.
+If spousal support is likely in your divorce, you may already have a guess about which of the three types of alimony in Oregon applies to your situation.
+You’re probably now wondering “What is a reasonable amount of spousal support?”
+Unfortunately, there are no quick and easy answers.
+Websites claiming to provide an Oregon spousal support calculator are highly inaccurate.
+There is no such thing that is utilized or accepted by attorneys or the Family Courts in Oregon.

 The Main Components of Spousal Support